-This post will explore what constitutes organized retail theft in Arizona, the penalties involved, and some potential defenses for those charged under ARS 13-1819.
+This page explores what constitutes organized retail theft in Arizona, the penalties involved, and some potential defenses for those charged under ARS 13-1819.

 What is Organized Retail Theft under ARS 13-1819?